ymrl/a11y-visualizer/docs/en/UsersGuide.md

 ### Tip display

-If you check the "Show tip" checkbox in the popup, various information will be displayed as a "tip" on the web page you are viewing.
+If you check the "Show tips" checkbox in the popup, various information will be displayed as a "tip" on the web page you are viewing.

 !["Komaru City" logo and the heading "Global Warming Prevention Division."
 The logo is surrounded by a green dotted line and covered by a red chip that says ``Image without alt attribute.''
 The logo and headline are surrounded by a blue dotted line, and above them are a blue tip for ``Heading level 1'' and a green tip for ``Global Warming Prevention Division''](./images/tip_example_komaru_city.png )

-(Screenshots are from [Komaru City - Experience site for accessibility issues -] (https://a11yc.com/city-komaru/). /city-komaru/practice/?preset=ng-terrible1&wcagver=22)
+(The screenshots is from [たいへんな駒瑠市 (Very difficult Komaru City)](https://a11yc.com/city-komaru/practice/?preset=ng-terrible1&wcagver=22) of [駒瑠市〜アクセシビリティ上の問題の体験サイト〜 (Komaru City - Experience site for accessibility issues -)](https://a11yc.com/city-komaru/))

 You can change the target for which tips are displayed using the checkboxes in the popup.
 If you want to check a specific target in detail, or if you find it difficult to browse the web if it is left open, uncheck it and make adjustments.